AbRahman-ra/study-laravel-with-me/docs/03-views-blade-templates-and-layouts.md

 ## Blade Introduction

-- Blade is a template engine that enables us to write easy code withoup PHP
+- Blade is a template engine that enables us to write easy code without too much PHP
 - Assume I changed the above route to something like this
   ```php
   Route::get('/dashboard/index', [DashboardController::class, 'index']);